zold-io/blog.zold.io/_posts/2018/11/2018-11-15-mobile-mining.md

 ---

 [Proof-of-Work](https://en.wikipedia.org/wiki/Proof-of-work_system)
-is the core principle behind many Blockchains, including Bitcoin and Ethereum.
+is the core principle behind many blockchains, including Bitcoin and Ethereum.
 The idea behind it is simple: a node, in order to win the game and earn something, has to compete with _all other_ nodes.
 There is only one thing that guarantees success in the competition: its